 In my ongoing effort to convince everyone that they have what it takes to sit down at a piano and have some fun, and even improvise a little bit, I want to give you a little exercise that will help you to be able to do just that to create some really nice sounding music on the piano.
-More than anything though, I want to prove that the prevalent thinking that you either have the “gift” or you don’t—isn’t true regarding your ability to improvise or play for that matter.
+More than anything though, I want to prove that the prevalent thinking that you either have the “gift” or you don’t isn’t true regarding your ability to improvise or play for that matter.
 Today’s tip covers improvising using just black notes.

-Here are two chords you will need to play with your left hand
+Here are two chords you will need to play with your left hand - F#, A# and C# (F# chord) - and F#, B and D# (B chord, which is inverted).

 Spend about one minute jumping between those two chords.